An Ode to Gordon Merrick

 The first gay romance I ever read was not an M/M novel...
 That particular beast did not exist back in the hideous dawn of the 1980s.
 And since it was the decade of excess and we're talking about romance novels, I found it because of a glorious, tacky, oil-painted cover... only this particular cover featured two impossibly hot, buff, preppy guys gazing longingly into each other's classic profiles.
 Through a million subtle signals (stylized poses, idealized models, saturated colors, florid title, the longing gesture and the gayest gaze), the painting identified the book inside as a romance but it was obviously about two dudes.
 "The famous bestseller of men in love."
 Unequivocal, daylit, speaking-its-name, if-you-don't-like-it-you-can-fuck-off GAY men.

 The Lord Won't Mind was the title and I found it at Northwest Mall in Houston, Texas circa 1983-or-4 ... (heaven help us all).
-I didn't know it at the time, but the edition was a fat glossy Avon reprint of an unlikely runaway bestseller (16 weeks on the New York Times list) timed perfectly for the heyday of the post-Stonewall Gay Lib movement.
-The author was Gordon Merrick and when I picked it up I knew what it was immediately, just as I was supposed to: this was a homoerotic romance for a wide audience.
+I didn't know it at the time, but the edition was a fat glossy Avon reprint of an unlikely runaway bestseller (16 weeks on the New York Times list back in 1970) timed perfectly for the heyday of the post-Stonewall Gay Lib movement.
+The author was Gordon Merrick and when I picked it up I knew what it was immediately, just as I was supposed to: this was a homoerotic romance for a wide audience That knew all about judging books by covers.

 Before I explain further, a little context would help here...